Tax guide

 NOTE

-Commercial properties pay business rates instead of Council Tax.
-These are calculated based on the rateable value of the property.
+Commercial properties are subject to business rates based on the rateable value of the property.

 Property tax system in the USA